Amanda L. Meredith

 Amanda Lee Meredith (born 1972) is an American lawyer who serves as a judge of the United States Court of Appeals for Veterans Claims.
 Prior to becoming a judge, she served as the deputy staff director and general counsel of the United States Senate Committee on Veterans' Affairs.

 Biography

-Meredith received her Bachelor of Science from the University at Buffalo, summa cum laude, and her Juris Doctor from the University at Buffalo, magna cum laude, where she was a member of the Buffalo Law Review.
+Meredith received her Bachelor of Science from the University at Buffalo, summa cum laude, and her Juris Doctor from its law school, magna cum laude, where she was a member of the Buffalo Law Review.

 After graduating from law school, Meredith served as director of the Task Force for Backlog Reduction for the United States Court of Appeals for Veterans Claims and as a law clerk and executive attorney to Chief Judge Ken Kramer of the same court.

 Meredith served as general counsel to the United States Senate Committee on Veterans' Affairs and as benefits counsel to Ranking Member Richard Burr of North Carolina and Ranking Member Larry Craig of Idaho.